 Our lab studies diverse topics related to cognition and education.
-Currently, the lab has several ongoing projects on topics related to ADHD, cognitive training, scientific reasoning, education applications, and mind-wandering.
+Currently, the lab has several ongoing projects on topics related to ADHD, cognitive training, scientific reasoning, and mind-wandering.

-A recently funded project from the National Science Foundation investigates how the public evaluates evidence about COVID-19.
+Two recently funded projects from the National Science Foundation investigate how the public evaluates evidence about COVID-19.
 We study how various graphical displays of data and individual difference factors influence risk-seeking behavior and estimated health outcomes.
+These projects are in collaboration with members of the Lewis Lab, Jonides Lab, Lee Lab, and Polk Lab within the cognitive neuroscience area at University of Michigan, as well as collaborators from the School of Information and Turkey.

 One recently funded project from the Institute of Educational Sciences is called “Combined Cognitive and Motivational Interventions for ADHD Children” and is in collaboration with John Jonides at Michigan, Susanne Jaeggi at UC Irvine & Martin Buschkuehl at the MIND Research Institute, and Andrea Chronis-Tuscano at the University of Maryland.
 We also work with Tessa Abagis on studying hyperfocus in ADHD.